The Egg Skelter: efficient storage solution or fun gimmick?

 Please note: I'm reviewing this product because I own one and love it.
 I am not paid for this review and I don't get any freebies out of it, although if you buy one from a link on this page I do earn a small commission at no extra cost to you.

 Need information quickly?
-Use these links to get to the part you want to see - or just keep reading!
+Use these links to get to the part you want to see, or just keep reading!

 To buy the egg skelter at any point, click on one of the photos.

-Storing eggs the haphazard way.
+Storing chicken eggs the haphazard way.

 It's what happens when you have chickens – you get lots of eggs.